PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 export default useInfiniteQueriesAllDoodles;
 ```

-The getNextPageParam function retrieves the next page of results using the `nextPage` prop on `lastPage` which is the last page of results that was retrieved.
+The `getNextPageParam` function retrieves the next page of results by using the `nextPage` prop on the `lastPage` object, which represents the last page of results that was retrieved.

 ```js
 import { useInView } from 'react-intersection-observer';